Radial Tunnel Syndrome

 Non-surgical

-In cases where Radial Tunnel Syndrome is caused by repetitive motion injury the simplest and most effective treatment is to avoid or modify the causative movement.
+In cases where Radial Tunnel Syndrome is caused by repetitive motion injury, the simplest and most effective treatment is to avoid or modify the causative movement.
 Increased rest and splinting the arm can be quite helpful.
-Limit heavy pulling, pushing, twisting, or grasping as this can aggravate symptoms.
-Physical therapy involving exercises and stretching along with electrical stimulation or ice may provide substantial pain relief.
-Over-the-counter or prescription NSAIDs (ie. ibuprofen, naproxen) can also ease pain and reduce inflammation.
+Limit heavy pulling, pushing, twisting, or grasping, which can aggravate symptoms.
+Physical therapy involving exercises, stretching, electrical stimulation, or ice may relieve pain.
+Over-the-counter or prescription NSAIDs (i.e., ibuprofen and naproxen) can also ease pain and reduce inflammation.

 Surgical

 When non-surgical methods fail to provide adequate relief or pain returns shortly after beginning activity, it may be time to consider surgical decompression.
-The goal is to release any points of abnormal pressure as the radial nerve passes through the radial tunnel.
-An incision is made at the outer aspect of the forearm near the elbow and the muscle tissues are manipulated so the surgeon can visualize any pressure points where the nerve is being pinched.
-The tunnel is expanded in those areas relieving pressure and ultimately pain.
+The goal is to release abnormal pressure points as the radial nerve passes through the radial tunnel.
+An incision is made at the outer aspect of the forearm near the elbow.
+The muscle tissues are manipulated so the surgeon can visualize any pressure points where the nerve is pinched.
+The tunnel is expanded in those areas, relieving pressure and pain.

-This procedure can be done as an outpatient and the client goes home in a long arm splint.
-In 8-10 days the patient returns for suture removal and placement of a removable splint.
-In two more weeks therapy begins and the removable splint is only worn when not active and at night.
+This procedure can be outpatient; the client goes home in a long arm splint.
+In 8-10 days, the patient returns for suture removal and placement of a removable splint.
+In two more weeks therapy begins, and the removable splint is only worn when not active and at night.
 Therapy lasts approximately two months.

 How can Dr. Knight help you with radial tunnel syndrome?